 Arthritis can make everyday tasks difficult, but there are ways you can make gardening with arthritis easier.
 In fact, research has shown that it is better to stay active doing things that you love.
 You just may need to use a few adaptive methods.

-Not only is it good for you physically, it is also good for you mentally and emotionally to continue to stay active.
+It’s good for you to physically stay active.
+It is also beneficial for you mentally and emotionally.
 With a few adaptations, gardening can still be an enjoyable hobby.
 These helpful tips can make gardening with arthritis more enjoyable.

 Garden during the time of the day when you are the least tired, and the least affected by pain.
 If the heat from the sun also affects you negatively, you will also have to take that into consideration.
 If you are experiencing a flare-up of arthritis, leave gardening for another day.
 Do not push beyond what is comfortable.